benmvp/slides/2022/houreactdevs/mixins-hooks.md

   - We still **must** call the hook
   - Buuut there are ways around this and I'll share a blog post I wrote about it
 - 2/ The other thing to note is that custom hooks don't render markup
-  - For the most part, they deal purely data
+  - For the most part, they deal purely in data
 - This is why custom hooks haven't "killed" another pattern called Render Props
   - What are Render props?
   - Well... let's talk about them